4rkal/blog/content/posts/django-prod.md

 ---
-title: Deploy django to production
+title: How to deploy django to production
 description: In this article I will show you how to deploy django to production.
 We will be using nginx, gunicorn and cloudflare tunnels
 date: 2024-09-20T11:54:29+03:00
 draft: false